CodeJugalbandi/Paradigms/scratch/MarsRover/ReadMe.md

 **KRISHNA** In APL, abstraction is considered harmful.
 This isn't to say that we don't work with abstractions, or at an abstraction, but the process of programming by which we build progressively upon previous abstractions with new abstractions, eventually resulting in layers of generic frameworks with unknown inner workings, that we can then plug in our desired instance and obtain a result, is considered to be potentially dangerous.

-**KRISHNA** Also, nature of abstraction is to hide the details, rather than subordinating them.
-"Good" abstraction hides it so well that you cannot access it.
-Good programming languages often provide means of solid abstractions that prevent introspection beyond the abstraction boundaries, while languages are often criticized for permitting too much leakiness in their abstraction boundaries.
+**KRISHNA** Also, the nature of abstraction is to hide the details, rather than subordinating them.
+A "Good" abstraction hides it so well that you cannot access it.
+Introspection beyond the abstraction boundaries is criticized for being leaky and tightly coupled or outright as breaking encapsulation in OO.

 **KRISHNA** APL on the other hand, embraces transparency of expression, and tends to eschew the ever-increasing introduction of abstraction to solve complexity.
 Instead, transparency of ideas, and directness of expression serve as the weapons with which the APLer falls upon the enemy called "Complexity" and deals a mortal blow.